 Serving them as a main course?
 Try this broccolini recipe - the technique would work just as well with regular broccoli or chinese broccoli or even bok choy.
 Or roast some vegetables - this cauliflower recipe is a great place to start.

-Serving them as part of an appetizer buffet?
+Serving the spicy Korean meatballs as part of an appetizer buffet?
 Here are some other appetizer recipes:

 Sweet and Spicy Pork Egg Rolls